In this tutorial, You learn how to change the VSCode encoding to (UTF-8, UTF-16, ANSI, ISO-8859-1, Arabic, and Japanese)

 In MAC:- Code -> Preferences -> Settings Alternatively, you can open using short keys(

-encodingand change default encoding from a given list on
+encodingand changes the default encoding from a given list on the

 Files: Encodingoption as seen below

-This changes encoding globally in VSCode and newly created files will be saved with new encoding.
+This changes encoding globally in VSCode and newly created files will be saved with the new encoding.